 If you decide to get a tour guide in your temple run, you can email San Park at firstname.lastname@example.org

 I did enjoy my trip to Siem Reap especially exploring the temples.
 I am happy to say that I have seen Angkor Wat and stepped on the same ground where Angelina Jolie filmed her movie.
-I am sure my History teacher will be proud.
+Surely, my History teacher will be proud of me.

 Do you like visiting temples?